safa-gif/FeedbackRepo/feedback/README.md

 In JSX we always need to have one parent element containing different HTML elements.
 It can be a `<div></div>` or `<React.Fragment></React.Fragment> | <></>`.

-### The two Attribute tahta are different from regular HTML Attribute
+### The two Attribute that are different from regular HTML Attribute

 - Class is a reserved name is React to refer to CSS Class in React we use ClassName.